eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     cd build
     cmake ../

-CMake uses the CMakeLists.txt in the helloworld directory to create makefiles that fit the native platform.
+CMake uses the CMakeLists.txt in the HelloWorld directory to create makefiles that fit the native platform.

 The real build process of the applications (``HelloworldPublisher`` and